 2.3.4.4 Vacancies.
 By majority vote, the remaining members of the Commission may fill a vacancy in the elected membership of the Commission for the unexpired term by appointing a person in the same clergy or lay order as the person whose unexpired term is to be filled, and the person so elected shall serve for the duration of the unexpired term of the person creating the vacancy.
-The Bishop may fill a vacancy in the appointed membership for the unexpired term by appointing a person in the same clergy or lay order as the person whose unexpired term by appointing a person in the same clergy or lay order as the person whose unexpired term is to be filled, and the person in the same clergy or lay order as the person whose unexpired term is to be filled, and the person so elected shall serve for the duration of the unexpired term of the person creating the vacancy.
+The Bishop may fill a vacancy in the appointed membership for the unexpired term by appointing a person in the same clergy or lay order as the person whose unexpired term is to be filled, and the person so elected shall serve for the duration of the term of the unexpired term of the person creating the vacancy.